 \section{Quantising to to-be-exchanged splines coefficients}

-The simulations of the original DMPC algorithm in~\cite{Matous22dMPC4FPF} use double-precision floating-point numbers - meaning that if we were to represent 1~km with such double-precision, we would represent distances with significant figures down to the picometre.
-Lowering these demands enables thus compressing the data, something that is instrumental towards the objective of saving data rate.
+Formation control DMPC algorithms for the underwater realms use very often double-precision floating-point numbers in all communication, meaning that if we were to represent 1~km this way, the double-precision representation would have significant figures down to the picometre.
+Relaxing the precision requirements enables compressing the data, which is instrumental to save data rate.

-We note indeed that the throughput of commercially available underwater acoustic modems varies between tens of bits per second to tens of kilobits per second~\cite{Kilfoyle00,Zia21modems}, making data compression paramount to enable implementation on more types of modems.
-Second, even under significant data compression, packets could last for hundreds of milliseconds, which limits the packet transmission rate.
+Commercially available underwater acoustic modems can output between tens of bits per second and tens of kilobits per second~\cite{Kilfoyle00,Zia21modems}, making data compression paramount to enable implementation on more types of modems.
+Even under significant data compression, packets could last for hundreds of milliseconds, which limits the packet transmission rate.
 The limited packet rate is further restricted by the non-negligible propagation delay, because the nominal speed of sound in water is near 1500~m/s.

-The proposed ad-hoc data compression strategy is that one that numerically seems to have the best performance among the different options we investigated, and it ladders on the following intuition: the original DMPC algorithm sends vectors of numbers that encode opportune splines representing in essence positions in time.
-We may then compress the information that defines such splines by identifying what is the most typical behaviour encoded by such splines, and then finding how to opportunely encode (and thus send) opportunely approximated deviations from that typical behaviours.
+The data compression strategy we propose is that one that numerically seems to have the best performance among the different options we investigated, and it ladders on the following intuition: when a formation control DMPC algorithm sends vectors of numbers that encode opportune splines representing predicted positions in the near future, we may compress the information content by identifying the typical behaviour encoded by such splines, and then exploit it to find an opportune encoding (and thus send opportunely approximated deviations).

-Consider then that typical trajectory tracking situations in marine environments require all vehicles to follow a target path at a more or less constant speed (cf.\ the lawnmower path in Fig.~\ref{fig:lawnmower}).
+To make this more practical, consider that typical path-following situations in marine environments require all vehicles to follow a target path at a more or less constant speed (cf.\ the lawnmower path in Fig.~\ref{fig:lawnmower}).
 This \emph{``nearly constant-speed''} assumption implies an ideal distance \(d\) along the path that is increasing linearly with time, even if actual speeds may deviate from this (see Fig.~\ref{fig:ideal-distance-is-a-line-segment} for a graphical representation of this intuition).